chrisosbii/041j2cAIbG2T/README.md

 * Added about 10 questions and right now it randomly picks 5 of them

 ## Regrests:
-* Score is based purly on if you answered a question as fast as you can
+* Score is based purely on if you answered a question as fast as you can
 * Would have liked to made the answer buttons have a scrambled order
 * Better colors
 * timer does not end right away sometimes I assume this is an issue with where the count is happening